Sassyprogrammer1/sampleDevEnvForBackend/README.md

 On mac m1 docker image built with simple build command does not spin up a container to the cloud successfully

-enter the following commands in the cli
+enter the following commands in the cli and change the example names with the real names in your GCP.

 # build the docker image
 `docker buildx build --platform linux/amd64 -t example-data .`